jingweizhanghuai/Morn_doc/docs/json.rst

 **simple** (with only two interfaces) and **fast** (much faster than `rapidjson <https://github.com/Tencent/rapidjson>`__) .

-This is a typical JSON string, We will take it as an example:
+This is a typical JSON string, we will take it as an example:

 .. code:: json